CromwellCMS/Cromwell/website/docs/development/theme-development.md

 Make sure you have successfully built your Theme/Plugin.
 For a Theme `./build` directory should contain `.next` and if there any Admin panel pages - `theme/admin`.
 For a Plugin `./build` directory should reflect `src` 3 main directories.
+Your Theme/Plugin also should work locally at http://localhost:4016/

 Publish your package to the npm registry:
 ```bash
 npm publish --access public
 ```

+### Publish in the Cromwell CMS market

+For your Theme/Plugin to appear in the Admin panel market at `/admin/#/theme-market` page, we need to add it in our central database.
+For now there's no automatic process and all new Modules checked manually (to ensure build correctness and acceptable code quality), so please reach us for publication at cromwellcms@gmail.com.
+Publication is free.

 ## Install

+You can install your Theme/Plugin from the CMS market in the GUI of Admin panel or from npm registry in the terminal.

+### Install from npm registry

-You can install your Theme/Plugin in existing/running project, or create a new basic project:
+Install in existing/running project, or create a new basic project:
 ```bash
 npx @cromwell/cli create my-website
 ```